-Companies are facing a significant gap between the digital skill sets they need and the talent available, according to Jonquil Hackenberg, partner at Infosys Consulting.
+Companies face a significant gap between the digital skill sets they need and the talent available, according to Jonquil Hackenberg, partner at Infosys Consulting.
 "Recent graduates, even in desirable fields like data science and enterprise architecture, lack the experience and expertise to implement at scale," warned Hackenberg.
-"Meanwhile, many legacy IT professionals struggle to engage with subject matter experts in a way that translates business needs to modern, scalable technology solutions."
+"Meanwhile, legacy IT professionals struggle to engage with subject matter experts in a way that translates business needs to modern, scalable technology solutions."

-Visionary health care companies are more likely than other firms to bridge this talent gap by investing in the digital tools and infrastructure necessary to support a robust, always-on, continuous learning and reskilling program for employees.
+Visionary life sciences companies are more likely than other firms to bridge this talent gap by investing in the digital tools and infrastructure necessary to support a robust, always-on, continuous learning and reskilling program for employees.

 Continuous learning is fundamental to developing the workforce of the future, one that can achieve and sustain digital transformation.
 Employees must become nimble, responsive and proactive enough to identify and seize the best opportunities made possible by emerging technologies and new business models.
 Our research findings suggest that such continuous learning programs play an especially important role to help employees develop skills in Agile and DevOps, areas that are as much mindset shifts as technical skills.
-That's particularly important now as AI and automation gain traction in the health care industry.
-More than 54% of medical assistants and 64% of medical and clinical laboratory technicians are "susceptible to automation," according to the Brookings Institution.

 Employees realize the critical importance of continuous learning to keep themselves marketable and relevant in a rapidly changing business world.
 Beyond internal skills development, learning programs have the added benefit of supporting retention.
 Employees appreciate when companies make investments in their career development.